-- explain the concepts relevant to comprehensive personal financial planning - describe common products (such as investments, insurance products, credit facilities, and legal documents) available within the financial services industry - analyze individual and family financial circumstances and recommend appropriate strategies to achieve goals within a personal finance context - apply the knowledge gained in this course to enhance current and future client relationships within the financial planning and investment advisory industries - differentiate between ethical and unethical practices in the financial services industry.
+- explain the concepts relevant to comprehensive personal financial planning. - describe common products (such as investments, insurance products, credit facilities, and legal documents) available within the financial services industry. - analyze individual and family financial circumstances and recommend appropriate strategies to achieve goals within a personal finance context. - enhance current and future client relationships within the financial planning and investment advisory industries. - differentiate between ethical and unethical practices in the financial services industry.

-Notice: Athabasca University is approved by the Financial Planning Standards Council (FPSC) as an Education Provider for FPSC Level 1® Certification in Financial Planning.
-Students who wish to take FNCE 322 for this certification must enroll in Revision 5 (older versions of FNCE 322 cannot be applied to the certification.)
+Notice: Athabasca University is approved by the Financial Planning Standards Council (FPSC) as an Education Provider for FPSC Level 1®

+Certification in Financial Planning.
+FNCE 322v6 can be applied to this certification.
 For more information on FPSC Level 1® Certification in Financial Planning, visit www.fpcanada.ca 🗗.